 125 Portraits volunteers showcase

-We’re shining a light on the many incredible people who support our cause in our online exhibition, based on our new book 'A Portrait of the National Trust'.
-The dramatic black and white portraits were commissioned by Chris Lacey, our head of photography, to celebrate our 125th anniversary and taken on location by photographer John Millar.
+We’re shining a light on the many incredible people who support our cause in our online exhibition, based on our book 'A Portrait of the National Trust'.
+The dramatic black and white portraits were commissioned by Chris Lacey, our former head of photography, to celebrate our 125th anniversary and taken on location by photographer John Millar.
 This selection of six full-length portraits from the book celebrates our volunteers, who generously give up their time to help us look after the places in our care.

 The full collection of 125 portraits of the staff, volunteers and supporters is available in our book, 'A Portrait of the National Trust: 125 Stories for 125 Years'.